dddrrreee/cs140e-25win/labs/13-pinned-vm/README.md

 A domain fault.
 Write a single test that:
   1. Tags the heap with its own domain id `d`.
   2. Removes permissions for `d`, does a load using `GET32`, and gets the fault.
+  3. In the fault handler:
+        1. Verify that the `pc` equals the address for `GET32`;
-  3. In the fault handler, prints the `pc`, the ARMv6 "reason" for the fault (using the `dfsr`), re-enables the domain permissions, and returns.
+        2. Print the pc and the ARMv6 "reason" for the fault (using the `dfsr`);
+        3. Re-enable the domain permissions, and return.

+     NOTE: The test `1-test-basic-tutorial.c` had an example of catching faults and looking at dfsr.

   4. Do (2) and (3) for store.
 Use (`PUT32`) so you can check the `pc`.
   5. Do (2) and (3) for a jump.
+You'll have to:
+        1. Allocate 4 bytes in the heap;
+        2. Write the instruction encoding for `bx lr` to that heap location;
+        3. And then jump to that heap location (either by using BRANCHTO, or by casting it to a function pointer: don't use inline assembly!  it's not needed).

-You'll have to write the instruction for `bx lr` to a heap location and jump to it.
-Note: for this you'll need to also install a `prefetch` abort handler (just like we did last lab).
+     Note: for this you'll need to also install a `prefetch` abort handler (just like we did in the single-step labs).

 Useful domain pages:
   - B4-10: what the bit values mean for the `domain` field.